 Omnicom Canada Corp.

-- Advised Gypsum Management Supply on the labour and employment aspects of its acquisition of WSB Titan.
+- Advised Hg on the employment, labour and privacy aspects of its cross-border acquisition of Benevity.

 Other key lawyers: